-This documentation is for the new GoFormz Reporting tool to be released to all reports users in September 2019.
-If you are looking for documentation regarding the current Reporting tool please click here.
+This documentation is for the new GoFormz Reporting tool released to all reports users in September 2019.
+If you are looking for documentation about the legacy Reporting tool please click here.

 The Report Designer is the main interface for designing and editing reports.
 You can access the Designer via the report creation flow, or by choosing to edit a report from the Reports Tab or Report Viewer.